 A 600-watt treadmill used for 20 hours a month will use 12,000 (600×20) watts of power – treadmill usage may bring a spike in utility bills, given the amount of consumed units.
-Treadmill consumption depends on treadmill wattage, running speed, incline, how old the treadmill is and how frequently it is used.
+Treadmill power consumption depends on treadmill wattage, running speed, incline, how old the treadmill is and how frequently it is used.

-Factors Affecting Treadmill Electricity Consumption
+Factors Affecting Treadmill Power Consumption

 For calculating it, make sure to assess your treadmill usage in a month and then multiply it by the maximum wattage of your treadmill.
 For instance, a 600-watt treadmill used for a total of 20 hours per month will use 12,000 (600×20) watts of power.

 Convert it to kilowatt, and it will be equal to 12 (12000/1000) kilowatts of electricity monthly cost.
 So, with this calculation, you can easily determine the extra cost of your utility bill.

 Will you use the machine daily?
 If so, then your usage will affect the amount of electricity your treadmill will consume.

 For instance, people who exercise two hours a day for the whole week are more likely to have higher electricity expenses.
 On the other hand, people who use the machine for only 30 minutes four days a week will have lower electricity bills.

 The more you use the machine, the higher the electricity costs will be.
 Thus, depending on your usage of the fitness equipment, you can determine how much electricity your treadmill would use.